-This new unusual Louis Vuitton store in located in the Midsuji area boulevard, on Shinsaibashi-suji street, in the heart of Osaka, and is surrounded by other luxury international fashion brands.
-It is worth noting that this store isn´t the first sail inspired Luis Vuitton location with Frank Gehry´s Foundation in Paris and his newest shop in Seoul sharing similar design creativity.
+This new unusual Louis Vuitton store is located in the Midsuji area boulevard, on Shinsaibashi-suji street in the heart of Osaka, and is surrounded by other luxury international fashion brands.
+It is worth noting that this store isn´t the first sail-inspired Luis Vuitton location with Frank Gehry´s Foundation in Paris and his newest shop in Seoul sharing similar design creativity.

 By Tyler Wood.